DIY Removals - The Essential Guide

 • When packing glass or china, wrap each object in bubble wrap or newspaper.
 Box them carefully so they won't move too much.

-• Set aside a day or two to pack and do nothing else in this time.
+• Set aside a day or two to pack up your home and do nothing else in this time.
 You'll get it done a lot faster this way.

-Buy or acquire plenty of strong boxes in advance.
+Buy or acquire plenty of strong packing boxes in advance.

 Online packing stores sell complete sets for quite low prices, saving you hunting at the last minute.

-• Put all the heaviest objects - such as sofas and wardrobe - on the floor towards the front of the van.
-Make sure they cannot move - tie them to the side of the van or wedge them in.
+• Put all the heaviest objects - such as sofas and wardrobes - on the floor towards the front of the van.
+Make sure they cannot move by tying them to the side of the van or wedge them in.

 • Box up everything possible - try to avoid being left with any loose, unpacked items.